- No comments

 There are pest control companies who realized very early on in the fight against bed bugs that it was in their interest to sub-contract 3rd party bed bug inspectors, as they wanted their customers to trust the inspection being provided to them at all times.
 These companies became some of the most experienced bed bug eliminators in the industry, because the public came to trust their protocol start to finish.

-Two years ago at the Bed Bug Summit in Denver, we’d learned of a couple of companies that had stopped providing bed bug elimination services for their non-core customers, including one of the largest, most successful pest control companies in the United States.
+Four years ago at the Bed Bug Summit in Denver, we’d learned of a couple of companies that had stopped providing bed bug elimination services for their non-core customers, including one of the largest, most successful pest control companies in the United States.
 It was an eye opener – why would a company stop providing a service that was potentially so lucrative to them?
 One of the reasons, which the executive from that large company was willing to answer in a room full of pest control professionals, was an issue of trust: they felt there were too many instances where they were being asked to provide treatment for a pest that they weren’t physically able to identify.
 And this company was willing to remove all doubts even their core-customers may have had, by saying, we want you to trust us at all times.

 With Atlantic Bed Bug Inspection, and any similar companies that offer an independent, licensed, certified bed bug inspection, our approach is simple: we’re there to give you a non-vested interest inspection.
 That’s where our involvement stops.
 The person handling the K9 has no expectation or hope of finding bed bugs, so he’s not triggering an expectation to the K9 to find bed bugs.
 We won’t be compensated beyond the inspection, and more than anything, we want you to trust our inspection.